google home something went wrong

 Of course, you want to leave it in your preferred language, but find options for other regions.
 For example, you should be able to find a few different variations of English in the “Assistant” settings.

-To change your language settings, open the Google Home app and click the favicon on the upper right-hand side.
-Then select “Assistant” settings and scroll down to “Languages.”
+To change your language settings, open the Google Home app and click the icon on the upper right-hand side.
+Then select “Assistant settings” and scroll down to “Languages.”

 Fix #4 – Contact Customer Support